christianvoigt/argdown/docs/changes/README.md

 ### Line breaks and empty spaces

-Until now, line breaks were simply ignored by the browser.
+Until now, line breaks were simply ignored by the parser.
 As @sbrugman pointed out in [#117](https://github.com/christianvoigt/argdown/issues/117) the standard Markdown behaviour is that single line breaks in a paragraph are interpreted as empty spaces.
 Argdown will now behave in a similar way if

 - the line break is not already preceded by an empty space
 - the line break does not finish the statement text or argument description.